-A Federal Consolidation loan is a loan which enables eligible borrowers to merge all or some of their loans into a new single loan.
+A Federal Consolidation loan allowseligible borrowers to merge multiple federal loans into a new single loan.
 This single loan is used to pay off the existing smaller student loans.
-In a sense, a consolidation loan is akin to consolidating other debts into a mortgage via a loan refinance.
-Instead of making multiple payments to various lenders, an individual can now make one payment to the lender of the refinanced loan.
-Federal loans which can be consolidated include loans under the Federal Family Education (FFEL) Loan and Direct Loan Programs.
+Instead of making multiple payments to various servicers, a borrower can now make one payment to the servicer of the refinanced loan.
 Some examples of loan types eligible for consolidation are: FFELP/Direct (subsidized and unsubsidized), FFELP/Direct Parent PLUS, and FFELP/Direct Grad PLUS.
-An eligible borrower may consolidate loans via the Department of Education’s Federal Direct Loan Consolidation Program.
 You may be able to consolidate your private loans, however; private loans cannot be consolidated with federal loans.
 For more information about consolidation options for private loans, please contact your private loan lender.Eligibility Requirement for Student Loan Consolidation

 A borrower is required to have at least one Direct Loan or Federal Family Education Loan (FFEL) that is in grace, repayment, deferment or default status.
 Borrowers who are enrolled in school cannot consolidate loans that are in an in-school status.
 Loans in an in-school status have not yet entered or used up the 6-month grace period entitlement.

 The interest rate on a federal consolidation loan is calculated as the weighted average of the interest rates on the loans being combined into the consolidated loan.
 This interest rate is rounded up to the nearest 1/8th of a percent and capped at 8.25%.